ASK ABDI: HOW DID I GET SO FAR FROM MY SELF?

 Last month, I heard about your work and I have to say - thank you so much.
 You let me see how I landed on this wrong path and your book, Shadows on the Path, is helping me work on myself.
 It’s a first step to bring me back to my life!

-Answer: It warms my heart to no end to hear that you found the book helpful.
+ANSWER: It warms my heart to no end to hear that you found the book helpful.
 Thank you for sharing that with me.

 I know how hard life can be.
 When we sign up for waking up, we don’t realize how much work is involved.
 And the work is always through loss, letting go of the false, feeling disappointed.
-The stages are similar for all: loss, dissatisfaction, confusion and then slowly finding our self.
-Once all that poisons us is released, we then have to learn to live empty for a while as our eyesight becomes clear.
+The stages are similar for all: loss, dissatisfaction, confusion, and then slowly finding our self.
+Once all that poisons us is released, we then have to learn to live empty for a while - as our eyesight becomes clear.
 We then can start identifying what is real and what is not.

 It is only through suffering and disappointment that we finally turn inwards.
 My book is a mere mirror to your own majesty.
 Allow the divine light that you truly are to light your way and guide you in your life.
-A more true companion does not exist.
-The outside world will always grow and wane, the inner self is always present.
+A truer companion does not exist.
+The outside world will always grow and wane; the inner self is always present.
 It is always waiting for our attention to turn inward.
-It is such a part of us that it’s voice is easy to miss.
+It is such a part of us that its voice is easy to miss.
 But once our hearing is tuned in, it is impossible to not hear.
 It has always been and will continue to shine.
 Be true to that compass and you will never lose your self again.